S-Limbu/sql-projects-portfolio/practice/analysis/13_inactive_customers_analysis.md

 These users signed up but have not placed any orders.

 🔍 Business Insight

-Roughly 7 out of 12 users (58%) registered but never completed a purchase.
-This insight suggests a potential problem in the conversion funnel — possibly poor onboarding, pricing issues, or lack of initial value shown.
-It allows marketing or product teams to target these users with onboarding fixes, tailored campaigns, or incentives to convert.
+- Roughly 7 out of 12 users (58%) registered but never completed a purchase.

+- This insight suggests a potential problem in the conversion funnel — possibly poor onboarding, pricing issues, or lack of initial value shown.

+- It allows marketing and product teams to target these users with onboarding fixes, tailored campaigns, or incentives to convert.

 🔑 Takeaway
 Over half of registered users haven’t converted — this presents a major opportunity for retention and re-engagement strategy.